oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

   ```
   {{% /expand %}}

   > **Note**: Before you deploy the domain custom resource, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, you need to put the domain resource's image in a location that these nodes can access and you may also need to modify your domain resource file to reference the new location.
+If so, you need to put the Domain's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/simple/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

   Run the following command to create the domain custom resource: